Introduction - Physician Assistant Program Admission Process

 Visit the MU Graduate Catalogue link.

-The Physician Assistant student must possess the following physical capacity, with or without accommodations:
+Each Physician Assistant student must possess the following capabilities, with or without accommodations:

 Perform Motor Tasks